-Restarting a job in the Completed state
+Restarting a Job in the Completed State

 In this case, the job must be moved to the Queued state with the qrerun command.
-Then the job must go to the Run state either by action of the scheduler or if there is no scheduler, through using the qrun command.
+Then the job must go to the Run state either by action of the scheduler or if there is no scheduler, through using the grun command.